pasberth/EndlessRuby/README.md

     $ endlessruby -c src/homuhomu.er -o lib

 If -o option was appointed, EndlessRuby write to that directory. or else, EndlessRuby write to current directory.

 For example, this case, EndlessRuby write lib/homuhomu.rb from src/homuhomu.er that was compiled.

 **Recursive compiling**:

     $ endlessruby -rc src -o lib

-If -r option was appointed, EndlessRuby recursive search that directory. (that directory is the appointed directory by -o option, or current directory.)
+If -r option was appointed, EndlessRuby recursive search that directory.

+EndlessRuby compile each file whose extname is '.er', and write to the appointed directory by -o option, or directory whose source code is locateD.

 And, EndlessRuby compile each file whose extname is ’.er’.
 For example, this case, EndlessRuby will write to: lib/homuhomu.rb if it is src/homuhomu.er, lib/homuhomu/example.rb if it is src/homuhomu/example.er.